Coast Guard Offloads More Than 17 Tons Of Cocaine At Port Everglades

 The drugs were seized in 21 separate, suspected drug smuggling vessel interdictions off the coasts of Mexico and Central and South America by several different Coast Guard cutters.

+“Generally there’s a chase involved with small boats, a chase and sometimes this ship will deploy a small boat or we chase them from the air.
+Most of the operations occur at night, they try to move under the darkness of night,” said Schultz.

-The cutter Forward was responsible for eight cases seizing an estimated 14,207 pounds of cocaine.
+The Coast Guard cutter Forward seized an estimated 14,207 pounds of cocaine in seven interdictions.

-The Coast Guard Cutter Hamilton was responsible for five cases, seizing an estimated 9,460 pounds of cocaine.
-The cutter Campbell was responsible for four cases, seizing an estimated 6,153 pounds of cocaine.
+The crews of cutter Hamilton was responsible for five seizures totaling an estimated 9,460 pounds of cocaine.
+The cutter Campbell crew had four interdictions, seizing an estimated 6,153 pounds of cocaine.

 The Coast Guard Cutter Alert was responsible for two seizures, hauling in an estimated 5,736 pounds of cocaine.